iqbalabd/iqbalabd.github.io/content/Python and PyCons/a-step-closer-to-the-future-for-the-psf-2023-en.md

-Title: A step closer to the future for the Python Software Foundation (PSF)
+Title: A step closer to the Future for the Python Software Foundation (PSF)
 Slug: a-step-closer-to-the-future-for-the-psf-2023
 Lang: en
 Date: 2023-07-06 07:00
 Modified: 2023-07-06 09:54
 Tags: psf; politics; community; elections; 2023;
 Authors: iqbalabd
-Summary: The 2023 PSF Board elections is closed and counted.
+Summary: The 2023 PSF Board elections are closed and counted.
 I supported candidates in the elections, and based on the voting results I wrote my thoughts on the future of the PSF.

 # A step closer to the future for the PSF